 Holei Sea Arch – Located at the end of Chain of Craters Road is a 90-foot lava-rock arch carved by waves.

-Kīlauea is the world’s most active volcano and has been erupting since 1983.
-However, lava has not been flowing since August 2018 when the latest eruption in lower Puna ended, which was 25 miles from Volcano Village.
+Kīlauea is the world’s most active volcano and the latest eruption (1983 to 2018) was the longest in recorded history.
+Surface lava has not been seen since August 2018 when the latest eruption in lower Puna ended.
 Explore the island by boat, helicopter or bike tour.
-See awe inspiring waterfalls and the newly created coastline by boat or be amazed by lava fields by Helicopter or take a bike ride through the lava fileds in lower Puna.
+See awe inspiring waterfalls and the newly created coastline by boat or be amazed by lava fields by helicopter or take a bike ride through the lava fields in lower Puna.